kaiiyingg/Personalized-Tech-News-Digest/README.md

 - **💡 Resource-Conscious Design:** Redis fallback system with graceful degradation for free-tier compatibility
 - **🔒 Enterprise Security:** TOTP two-factor authentication, XSS prevention, input sanitization, bcrypt password hashing
 - **📊 Real-Time Performance:** Sub-second response times with database optimization, connection pooling, and caching strategies
+- **⏱️ Smart Auto-Ingestion:** On login, the system checks the last article ingestion time; if more than 2 hours have passed, ingestion is triggered automatically, the user is redirected to the discovery page, the refresh button is auto-pressed, and a message is shown to indicate new content is being loaded.
 - **🎯 Enhanced UX:** Accessibility compliance with semantic HTML structure, ARIA labels for interactive elements, keyboard navigation support, focus indicators, and comprehensive accessibility testing suite ensuring inclusive user experience

 ## 🛠️ Technical Stack